ibakshay/countries-angular-app/README.md

 # Frontend Mentor - REST Countries API with color theme switcher

+## This angular app is deployed on Firebase and you an reach out to this app with this Url https://countries-21478.web.app/

 ![Design preview for the REST Countries API with color theme switcher coding challenge](./design/desktop-preview.jpg)

 ## Welcome! 👋